caglagezgen/inventai-library-management-api/README.md

   considered as a process much more frequent than borrowing and returning.
 - Creating a new book
 - Borrowing a book
-- Returning a book and giving a rating
+- Returning a book and giving a rating.

 ## Build with